 The dance collection traces the history of dance in Australia from the late nineteenth century to today.
 The collection encompasses the work of many of Australia’s major dance companies and individual performers whilst spanning a range of genres.

 Our commitment to collecting and documenting popular performance is well illustrated by the music collection.
+The history of rock and pop forms the core of the music collection with photographs and costumes providing a potent reminder of live performances.
+Popular music from the 1960s to today is well represented through posters, photographs and costumes donated by performers of the day.
 From jazz and folk to pop and rock, the collection has significant holdings ranging from those documenting ladies dance bands of the 1920s and 1930s through to The Kenn Brodziak Beatles Australian Tour Collection, the personal archives of Nick Cave, and the extraordinary Kylie Minogue Costume Collection.

 The opera collection features the world’s largest and most significant collection of material relating to the career of soprano Dame Nellie Melba.
 The development of opera in Australia can be traced through the extensive programme and photography collections.